pachyderm/docs/content/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs.md

 `Jsonnet pipeline specifications` is an [experimental feature](../../../reference/supported-releases/#experimental).
 {{% /notice %}}

-Pachyderm [pipeline's specification](../../../reference/pipeline-spec) files are intuitive, simple, and language agnostic.
+MLDM [pipeline's specification](../../../reference/pipeline-spec) files are intuitive, simple, and language agnostic.
 They are, however, very static.

 A **jsonnet pipeline specification file** is a thin wrapping layer atop of your JSON file,